explorable-viz/esop2025/author-response/response.md

 ### Q1.
 Delta with respect to POPL 2022 paper (Reviewers A and D)

-As Reviewers A and D point out, the delta from the prior POPL 2022 work on which the paper builds is not huge.
-However, we believe the approach proposed provides sufficient benefits to warrant separate study, and we have identified some areas in which this could be emphasised.
+As Reviewers A and D point out, the delta from the prior POPL 2022 work on which the paper builds is moderate in the core aims and ideas, but lies instead in the implementation of the concepts.
+We believe the approach proposed provides sufficient benefits to warrant separate study, and we have identified some areas in which this could be emphasised.

-Although related inputs is indeed formally dual to related outputs, this was not readily obtained in the earlier work, because the Galois connections were of types f: I → O1 and g: I → O2 (where 'I' indicates input and 'O' output).
+Although related inputs is indeed formally dual to related outputs, this was not readily obtained in the POPL 2022 work, because the Galois connections were of types f: I → O1 and g: I → O2 (where 'I' indicates input and 'O' output).
 In this setup, f can be composed with (dual g) and (dual f) with g, but each of those composites is a "linked outputs" analysis of type O1 → O2 or O2 → O1.
 For linked inputs, we need to formulate f and g as a single Galois connection of type I → O1 × O2 which can then be composed with its own